nijigenerate/nijilive/doc/new_rendering.md

   - `RenderQueue.flush()` resets it via `state = RenderGpuState.init;`; the backend updates the fields as it switches GPU resources.
   - Serves as a shared, API-agnostic state block so future backends (OpenGL, Vulkan, etc.) can reuse the same interface.

-With this addition, the documentation now covers the RenderQueue ↁERenderBackend handoff and the shared state management that underpins it.
+With this addition, the documentation now covers the RenderQueue →RenderBackend handoff and the shared state management that underpins it.

 ---